a3r0id/Wildfire-Bot/README.md

 - A) Living in Northern California, wildfires are a common aspect of life.
 This is my way of fighting back!🤜Fire Bot aims to provide factual information for folks keeping an eye on wildfires.

 - Q) Are you affiliated with any organization?
 - A) Nope, it's just me 👋.
-I utilize public data from the regions *awesome* official websites/API's to curate the content in real-time, all of which I do not own/represent.
+I utilize public data from my region's *awesome* official websites/API's to curate the content in real-time, all of which I do not own/represent.

 ## __Timeline__